Course: Social Work 7610: Integrative Seminar I on Aging and Health G 3 (Cross Listed as HTHRHSC 7600) (Required Course)

 (Masters students may select either MedColl 7700.04 or Anthropology 8193.07 to complete core requirements)

 This course is designed to provide graduate and professional students with a transdisciplinary clinical experience participating in the care of older adults.
 Community placement opportunities are provided across the continuum of care with a broad variety of health and social service providers.

 Through this course students experience the breadth, scope and importance of clinical gerontology in helping older adults function as independently as possible.
 By combining the skills, knowledge, and perspective of both academic and community health and social service providers, this transdisciplinary course provides students with training to meet the needs of the burgeoning older population.
 The focus of the course is on obtaining the skills, knowledge, and attitudes necessary for the delivery of services in an interprofessional team setting.

-(PhD students are requried to take SW 7702 to complete core requirements)
+(PhD students are required to take Anthro 8193.07 to complete core requirements)